Set up Workbench

 GRANT APPLICATION ROLE POSIT_TEAM_SOURCE.POSIT_TEAM_ADMIN TO APPLICATION POSIT_TEAM_TARGET;After running this code, you can ask that backups from POSIT_TEAM_SOURCE be used when launching Workbench in the Posit Team Native App named POSIT_TEAM_TARGET.

-Click the Copy button on the SQL and run it in a Snowsight Worksheet with ACCOUNTADMIN credentials.
+To create and activate the OAuth integration click the Copy button on the SQL generated in the Workbench OAuth setup step and run it in a Snowsight Worksheet with ACCOUNTADMIN credentials.

 Ready

-Once Workbench is fully configured and ready, you are redirected to the product management page.
+Once Workbench is fully configured and ready, Posit Team redirects you to the product management page.

 Users will typically access Workbench from the landing page.